openqasm/openqasm/source/language/openpulse.rst

 or capture data from the qubit to perform a measurement.
 There is a many-to-many relationship between qubits and channels.
 One qubit may have multiple channels connecting to it.
-Pulses on different channels would have different physical interactions with that qubit.
+Pulses on different channels would have different physical interactions with that qubit and thereby control different operations.
 A channel may also have many qubits.
 For instance, a channel could manipulate the coupling between two neighboring qubits, or could even reference multiple qubits in a chain.